 Quorum for Directors' meetings

-The quorum for Directors' meetings may be fixed from time to time by a decision of the Directors, provided it shall not be less than [one half of the Directors].
+The quorum for Directors' meetings may be fixed from time to time by a decision of the Directors, provided it shall not be less than one half of the Directors.

 At a Directors' meeting, unless a quorum is participating, no proposal is to be voted on, except a proposal to call another meeting.